DITAS-Project/VDC-Request-Monitor/Readme.md

  * KeyCloakURL => URL to get keys for JWT validation
  ### Benchmarking
  * ForwardBenchmark => boolean to indicate if agent should report data to the BenchmarkScheduler
  * BMSURL => URL of the BenchmarkScheduler where the data should be reported to
+ ### Demo
+ * DemoMode => bool if demo mode should be activated
+ * DemoSecret => the preshared secret that is used to activate perform demo
+ * SimulateInfrastructure => bool if the DITAS infastructure should be simulated
+ * DANGERZONE => disable all authentication on the control plane also autoallow all login.
+This is the Danger Zone do not use in production ever!

 An example file could look like this: